jia-yi-chen/jiayichen.github.io/about.md

 ## **Projects (CV/CG directions)**

 - **Artwork Generation for 3D Scene Models based on Computer Vision & Graphics**
-  - Studied human knowledge-guided neural style transfer, focusing on improving the illusion of space in generated images by simulating how artists use their skills to observe and reproduce a 3D scene (e.g., geometric structures, lighting and shallow); also studied 3D non-photorealistic rendering based on the neural style transfer paradigm.
+  - Studied human knowledge-guided ***Neural Style Transfer***, focusing on improving the illusion of space in generated images by simulating how artists use their skills to observe and reproduce a 3D scene (e.g., geometric structures, lighting and shallow); also studied 3D non-photorealistic rendering based on the neural style transfer paradigm.
   - Created a 3D-2D dataset, including 3D models rendered by multiple types of lighting (using Autodesk Maya), 2D photos annotated by lighting and segmentation (by Photoshop and Matlab), and a hand-drawn stylistic material for testing (by CorelPainter).
   - Proposed an illumination-guided deep alignment method based on CNN, Lighting Path Expression, and PatchMatch (Keras, Python).
 - **Traffic-scene Image Enhancement**